 CWPP Certification

-- Provides name and title entries for the State Forester, the Chairman of the Washoe County Board of County Commissioners and the Chief of the local fire department/protection district. - Requires signatures from these three entities to signify mutual agreement with the contents of the CWPP.
+- Provides name and title entries for the State Forester, a representative of local government and Chief of the local fire department/protection district. - Requires signatures from these three entities to signify mutual agreement with the contents of the CWPP.